andrewdavidmackenzie/libproc-rs/README.md

 In order to have tests pass when run as `root` or not, some tests need to check if they are `root` at run-time (using our own `am_root()` function is handy) and avoid failing if *not* run as `root`.

-### Using "act" to run GH Actions CI workflows locally
+### Using `act` to run GH Actions locally
 If you develop on macos but want to ensure code builds and tests pass on linux while making changes, you can use the [act](https://github.com/nektos/act) tool to run the Github Actions Workflows on the test matrix.

-Just install `act` (`brew install act`) (previously install docker if you don't have it already, and make sure the daemon is running) then run `act -W .github/workflows/clippy_build_test.yml` at the command line
+Just install `act` (`brew install act` on macOS) (previously install docker if you don't have it already, and make sure the daemon is running) then run `act push`.
+You can test a subset of the rust and os versions of the matrix with something like `act push --matrix os:ubuntu-latest`

+## Enter the matrix
+If you want to test locally as much of the test matrix as possible (different OS and versions of rust), that you can use `make matrix`.
+On macos, if you have `act` installed, it will use it to run the linux part of the matrix.

 ### Macos: clang detection and header file finding
 Newer versions of `bindgen` have improved the detection of `clang` and hence macos header files.
 If you also have llvm/clang installed directly or via `brew` this may cause the build to fail saying it cannot find `libproc.h`.
 This can be fixed by setting `CLANG_PATH="/usr/bin/clang"` so that `bindgen` detects the Xcode version and hence can fidn the correct header files.

+# Other docs
+* [Reference docs](doc/References.md) used to build and document libproc-rs
+* Details on methods available in different [macOS versions](doc/MacosVersions.md)

 # LICENSE
 This code is licensed under MIT license (see LICENCE).